You would think that with my expertise and knowledge of maternal

 I had to work hard to achieve the goals I set out to accomplish during my pregnancy and I knew it would take determination and the know-how to make them happen.

-Dr. Ryan is Doctor of Physical Therapy, earning her degree from the University of New England.
+Dr. Bailey is Doctor of Physical Therapy, earning her degree from the University of New England.

 She is a Board Certified Women’s Health Physical Therapist and Prenatal and Postpartum Exercise Specialist with training in Pilates.

-Dr. Ryan has extensive training in maternal pelvic health and exercise through the Pelvic Rehabilitation Institute and countless years of mentoring and work with women of all ages.
+Dr. Bailey has extensive training in maternal pelvic health and exercise through the Pelvic Rehabilitation Institute and countless years of mentoring and work with women of all ages.

-Dr. Ryan also has a special interest in family dynamics and early childhood development earning her bachelor's degree in Family Studies from the University of New Hampshire.
+Dr. Bailey also has a special interest in family dynamics and early childhood development earning her bachelor's degree in Family Studies from the University of New Hampshire.